Law & Politics

 Peter Guthmann

-Germany's Council of Economic Experts (Sachverstaendigenrat) calls for the abolition of the rent cap (Mietpreisbremse) in its current annual report.
+Germany's Council of Economic Experts (Sachverstaendigenrat) calls for the abolition of the rent cap (Mietpreisbremse) in unmistakable terms in its 2016/2017 annual report.
 It is counterproductive to "weaken market forces on the basis of supposed market failure," the report states.
-Berlin has applied the rent cap since June 2015.
+Berlin has applied the rent cap since June 2015 and sits at the centre of this debate.

 The full report is available here.